 If you are hired by a business with 50+ employees

-If your End Client is part of a larger group of companies then the aggregate position of the group must be considered when applying the ‘small companies’ exemption.
+If your End Client is part of a larger group of companies then the aggregate position of the group must be considered when applying for the ‘small companies’ exemption.
 This could mean that your End Client is defined as small, as per the Companies Act 2006 definition, but they will still need to apply the IR35 reforms.”

 For more on these exemptions, head to the HMRC website guidelines here.

-What’s the risk for freelancers?
+What’s the risk for external workers?

 We’ll make it simple and fair.
-With Worksome, when relevant companies (large enough to have to adhere with IR35) post their projects, they will each be determined as ‘Inside IR35’ or ‘Outside IR35’ so you know what you’re getting into before you accept any contract.
+With Worksome, when relevant companies (large enough to have to adhere to IR35) post their projects, they will each be determined as ‘Inside IR35’ or ‘Outside IR35’ so you know what you’re getting into before you accept any contract.